AlexRacing/CS362-FinalAssignment/README.md

-# CS362-FinalAssignment
+# CS362 - Twitter Lite

-Final Project for CS362
+Twitter-like project for CS362 to explore usage of various design patterns.